A Vision-Based Navigation System for Arable Fields: Vision-based Navigation in Arable Fields

 Figure \ref{fig:fsm} portrays a state machine representing the process of crop row switching, spanning across a total of seven states.
-Table \ref{tab:stt} describe each state of the process given in Figure \ref{fig:fsm} encountered during row switching manoeuvre.
-The robot was driven within the crop rows using Triangle Scan Method (TSM) based crop row navigation framework \cite{de2022vision} we have developed in our previous work up to state $A$.
+Table \ref{tab:stt} describes each state of the process given in Figure \ref{fig:fsm} encountered during the row switching manoeuvre.
+The blue colour overlay in Figure \ref{fig:utr} illustrates the crop row switching manoeuvre executed by the robot upon detection of the EOR (state $A$).
+The robot uses the EOR detector described in~\citep{de2022vision} to detect the EOR while traversing the crop row.
+The robot is switched back to row-following mode at the end of the row-switching manoeuvre (state $G$).
 The switching manoeuvre is composed of three steps: row exit, U-turn and re-entry.
 The transitions $A\rightarrow B\rightarrow C$ belong to the step of row exit.
-The U-turn step contains to the transitions $C\rightarrow D\rightarrow E\rightarrow F$ while the transition $F\rightarrow G$ is considered as re-entry step.
+The U-turn step contains the transitions $C\rightarrow D\rightarrow E\rightarrow F$ while the transition $F\rightarrow G$ is considered as a re-entry step.
 The methods and techniques used in each of these three steps are explained in sections \ref{sec:exit}, \ref{sec:ut} and \ref{sec:re} respectively.